How to Bust Your Kid's Bad Habits, From Nail Biting to Thumb Sucking

 More drastic measures: If the problem persists, establish no-cracking zones, like the dinner table.
 But don’t worry that your child is in for a whopping case of arthritis someday.
 One dedicated researcher, Donald Unger, M.D., published a study in Arthritis and Rheumatism in which he cracked only his left knuckles daily for 50 years and found no noticeable difference between his two arthritis-free hands.

-The substitute: Give your child a squishy ball, such as a Koosh, to fiddle with, especially when he’s most likely to go for the thumb (like TV time).
+The substitute: Give your child a squishy ball, such as a Koosh ($5; amazon.com), to fiddle with, especially when they're most likely to go for the thumb (like TV time).

 More drastic measures: A pediatric dentist can fit a child with an appliance, called a crib, to be worn around the clock.
 “These fit below the palate and make it impossible to create a seal,” says Berg.

-Curiously, the moment you get a phone call is the very second your child has to share her deep need for a piece of gum.
+Curiously, the moment you get a phone call is the very second your child has to share his deep need for a piece of gum.

 The substitute: Many parents tell a child to stop interrupting but in the same breath respond to the request.
 “Then the child learns the method is effective,” says Emily Geizer, a parenting coach and a former preschool teacher in Chapel Hill, North Carolina.
-She recommends asking your child to put her hand on you when she wants attention and then putting your hand on hers so she knows that you’ve “heard.”
+She recommends asking your child to put his hand on you when he wants attention and then putting your hand on his so he knows you’ve “heard.”
 Says Geizer, “That demonstrates mutual respect and teaches patience.”

 No one wants to dine with a child who looks like a front-loading washing machine on spin.